How to Become an Enrolled Agent (EA)

 • Representation, Practices, and Procedures

-The second, less common path to enrolled agent status is for former IRS employees who meet requirements to bypass the SEE.
-If you have at least five years of experience in certain IRS positions, you can become an enrolled agent by passing a background check and verifying your training and work experience.
+The second, less common path to enrolled agent status is for former IRS employees who meet the requirements to bypass the SEE.
+If you have at least five years of experience in certain IRS positions as well as the experience outlined in Circular 230, you can become an enrolled agent by passing a background check and verifying your training and work experience.

-Maintaining enrolled agent status
+Requirements to maintain enrolled agent status